True Blue Software

 Creating A Snapshot

-Freezing a Project Snapshot
+Freezing a Snapshot

 Freezing a snapshot prevents any modification to the contents and allows you to recreate the frozen snapshot at any time.
 While access control also can prevent changes, freezing a snapshot preserves the access control list for the snapshot should it need to be unfrozen again later.

-To freeze a project snapshot, you first create a new copy of the snapshot, choosing the insert as predecessor option.
+To tag and freeze a snapshot, you first create a new copy of the snapshot, choosing the insert as predecessor option.
 Then you select Snapshot -> Properties and select freeze on the copy.
 It is important to make and freeze the copy so that your development hierarchy can continue to be used on the existing snapshots.

 Development Models